solid-contrib/solid-node-client/README.md

 # Solid-Node-Client

--- **a client for nodejs access to Solid** --
+-- **a nodejs client for Solid** --

-This library uses [solid-auth-fetcher]() to provide session management and fetching for https: URLs and uses [solid-rest]() to provide solid-like fetches on file: and other non-http URLs.
+This library uses [solid-auth-fetcher]() to provide session management and fetching for https: URLs and uses [solid-rest](https://github.com/solid/solid-rest) to provide solid-like fetches on file: and other non-http URLs.
 It supports login and authenticated fetches to NSS servers.
 Support for login to other servers will be added in the future.

 ## Synopsis
 **Stand alone usage :**